About Our Program

 Vanderbilt's Humphrey Fellows

-- Participating in the Humphrey Seminar Series on Tuesday, Wednesday, and Thursday mornings to enhance professional and leadership skills.
+- Participating in the Humphrey Seminar Series to enhance professional and leadership skills and share their professional expertise.

 - Engaging in Professional Affiliations (similar to a high level internship).